 - We do not provide legal advice or legal services.
-We don’t endorse any of the Cases and we don’t exercise editorial control over what Case Owners choose to publish on their Case Pages.
-We do our best to make sure that no one acts fraudulently or improperly on the Site, but you have to make your own judgment about whether to help fund a Case.
+We don’t endorse any of the Cases and we don’t exercise editorial control over what Case Owners choose to publish on their Case Page.
+We do our best to make sure that no one acts fraudulently or improperly on the site, but you have to make your own judgement about whether to help fund a Case.

 - This is a donation site!
 Investing in a case means investing in your community and in our legal system, but it is not a financial investment.
 Donations are not refundable, other than in accordance with these Terms.
-In rare cases, a Case Owner may recover some of the funds that you donated (for example, if a Case Owner wins the Case and recovers costs from the other side).
-If you donated over $1,000 to that Case (and the Case Owner is not a registered charity or 501(c)(3) entity), you may get some of your donation back.
-Otherwise, any money raised that the Case Owner doesn’t use or recovers will go to a charity which supports access to justice and the provision of free legal advice, or to another Case on CrowdJustice.
+In rare cases, a Case Owner may recover some of the funds that you donated (for example, if it wins its Case and recovers its costs from the other side).
+Any money raised that the Case Owner doesn’t use or recovers will go to a charity which supports access to justice and the provision of free legal advice, or to another Case on CrowdJustice.
 We’ve currently designated the Access to Justice Foundation as the charity we support.

-- CrowdJustice does not offer regulated investments through the platform.
-Therefore it is not authorized or regulated by the Financial Conduct Authority.
-As with all donation-based crowdfunding, there is no recourse to either the Financial Ombudsman Service or the Financial Industry Regulatory Authority.
+- Please note that CrowdJustice does not offer regulated investments through the platform.
+Therefore it is not authorised or regulated by the Financial Conduct Authority.
+As with all donation-based crowdfunding, there is no recourse to either the Financial Ombudsman Service or the Financial Services Compensation Scheme.

-- Changes to the Terms.
-You understand that we may make changes to the Terms at any time without prior notice, though we will endeavor to provide you with prior notice of any material changes.
-You may read a current, effective copy of the Terms at any time by selecting the appropriate link on the Site.
-Any change to the Terms will be effective as of the date on which we post the modified terms on the Site.
-If you continue to use the Site after that date, it means that you accept any such changes.
-You should ensure that you refresh your browser each time you visit the Site to review the latest version of these Terms.
+We may make changes to these CrowdJustice Terms at any time by sending you an email with the modified CrowdJustice Terms and/or by posting a copy of them on the site.
+Any changes will apply to you seven days after the date of our email to you or the date on which we post the modified terms on the site, whichever is the earlier.
+If you continue to use the site after that period has expired, it means that you accept any such changes.
+You should ensure that you refresh your browser each time you visit the site to review the latest version of these CrowdJustice Terms.

-- In these Terms we refer to a “Case” as the legal project for which funding is sought; a “Case Page” as the page on the Site setting forth information on a Case; a “Backer” as a person contributing funds to a Case via the Site; and a “Case Owner” as the person or persons who have instructed a law firm in relation to the Case for which funding is sought on CrowdJustice; or in the case of a charity or non-profit organisation raising funds for a Case, the charity or non-profit organisation.
+In these CrowdJustice Terms we refer to a “Case” as the legal matter or project for which funding is sought; a “Case Page” as the page on our site setting out information on a Case; a “Backer” as a person contributing funds to a Case via the site; and a “Case Owner” as the person or persons who have instructed a law firm in relation to the Case for which funding is sought on CrowdJustice; or in the case of a charity or non-profit organisation raising funds for a Case, the charity or non-profit organisation.
 For the avoidance of doubt, unless otherwise agreed with CrowdJustice, the Case Owner is not the legal counsel instructed to advise on the relevant Case or any other person or organisation who assists the Case Owner with the set-up of the Case Page or other administrative matters relating to their Case.
-“Pledges” are the funds pledged by Backers to fund a Case; the “Campaign Period” is the period for which Pledges can be accepted on the Site in relation to a particular Case.
-The “First Target” is the minimum amount of funds sought by a Case Owner and below which threshold no Pledges are collected; the Case Owner may also specify a higher “Stretch Target.”
-When the money amount of Pledges meets or exceeds the First Target within the Campaign Period, the Case Owner has run a “Successful Campaign.”
-Case Owners may offer small gifts (“Rewards”) to Backers as a “thank you” for their Pledges in Successful Campaigns.
+“Pledges” are the funds pledged by Backers to fund a Case; the “Campaign Period” is the period for which Pledges can be accepted on the site in relation to a particular Case.
+The “First Target” is the minimum amount of funds sought by a Case Owner and below which threshold no Pledges are collected; the Case Owner may also specify a higher, “Stretch Target”.
+When the money amount of Pledges meets or exceeds the First Target within the Campaign Period, the Case Owner has run a “Successful Campaign”.
+The money transferred or to be transferred to the Recipient (defined below) following a Successful Campaign are the “Funds”

 References in this section to “you” are to a Case Owner.

-- Representations and Warranties.
-By publishing a Case Page on the site, you represent, warrant and undertake on a continuous basis to CrowdJustice, Backers, and any other users of the Site that:
+By publishing a Case Page on the site, you represent, warrant and undertake on a continuous basis to CrowdJustice, Backers and any users of the site that: